thoughtram/blog/_posts/2016-02-01-zones-in-angular-2.md

 `processOutsideAngularZone()` also calls `increaseProgress()` but this time using `runOutsideAngularZone()` which causes Angular not to be notified after each timeout.
 We access Angular's zone by injecting it into our component using the `NgZone` token.

 The UI is not updated as `progress` increases.
 However, once `increaseProgress()` is done, we run another task inside Angular's zone again using `zone.run()` which in turn causes Angular to perform change detection which will update the view.
 In other words, instead of seeing `progress` increasing, all we see is the final value once it's done.
-Check out the running code in action right [here](http://plnkr.co/edit/qic1QoPFhCSGkD9U0bAR?p=preview).
+Check out the running code in action below.

 Zones have now also been proposed as a standard at TC39, maybe another reason to take a closer look at them.